zdarovich/healthcare-system-sawtooth/README.md

 - `ls-shared <username>`: List all shared data by user.
 - `get-shared <hash> <username>`: Get shared data by hash and username
 - `request-as-third-party <request_from> <data_of_user> <emergency_condition>`: Request data of patient from trusted party as third party
-- `request-as-trusted-party`: Request data of patient as trusted party
+- `request-as-trusted-party <request_from>`: Request data of patient as trusted party
 - `list-requests`: List of data requests received from users
 - `process-request <OID> <true/false>`: List of data requests received from users
 - `batch-upload <path_to_csv_file>`: Upload patient's data using csv file format